Media Coverage - Sullivan Advises on Changes to Boston's Zoning Board of Appeal

 The order followed a report by Sullivan, which was selected by the Mayor's office to conduct a comprehensive review of the ZBA's practices, policies and procedures.

-The media coverage relating to the report and the Mayor's subsequent executive order was extensive, including:
+The media coverage relating to the report, the Mayor's subsequent executive order, and, most recently, suggested changes coming before the legislature, is extensive, including:

 Walsh outlines ZBA reforms prior to a City Council meeting (Dorchester Reporter, February 27, 2020)